Ableger von Pflanzen

 • Procedure: The offshoots are carefully separated from the mother plant and cultivated in their own pot.

-Advantages of propagation by cuttings
+Advantages of propagation by rooted cuttings

 • Speed: The new plant often has a growth advantage because it already has roots.